kavia-common/recipe-explorer-38069-38125/frontend_react_js/ENVIRONMENT.md

 Static assets:
 - Images used by the Sign In UI are served by CRA.
 Ensure any referenced images are inside `public/assets/` and referenced as `/assets/...`.
 - Do not import these images via JS imports to keep the bundle minimal; they are static.

+Notes on CI exit codes:
+- When the orchestrator stops the dev server via SIGINT/SIGTERM, the wrapper normalizes these exits to code 0.
+This avoids false failures where the server was intentionally terminated (sometimes shown as 137/143).
+Real build/start failures still exit non-zero.